 We use the word “beauty” without thinking about what it really means.
 We use the word almost instinctively to describe qualities of objects, of people, of situations.
-Typically there is little need to justify the choosing of the word, as it is one that we all can seem to agree on in one way or another.
+Typically there is little need to justify the choice of the word, as it is one that we all can seem to agree on in one way or another.

 We also have little problem accepting that others can find beauty in things that we cannot.
 We might be bewildered at the types of objects and things that some people consider to be beautiful, but we also have grown to appreciate that “beauty, at times, must be in the eye of the beholder.”
-There could be something about the object that they perceive that we don’t, or it could be that they’ve had experiences in their life which make them able to perceive the beauty within an object which we cannot.
+There could be something about the object that they perceive that we don’t, or it could be that they’ve had experiences in their life which make them able to recognize the beauty within an object which we cannot.
 Perhaps, there is nothing in the object which is beautiful at all, and beauty is nothing more than a neurological experience which takes place only inside of our heads.

 Beauty as a Neurological Experience

-We cannot always explain it simply due to the complexity of our physical bodies and systems, but this might seem like a very logical explanation.
+We cannot always explain it merely due to the complexity of our physical bodies and systems, but this might seem like a very logical explanation.
 I can certainly imagine that a work of art might somehow help me recall a positive childhood experience: the colors were just the same, or an object in the room or picture reminded me of something else from my past conditioning.

-A drawing from Leonardo da Vinci’s sketchbook of the brain and neurosystem.
+A drawing from Leonardo da Vinci’s sketchbook of the brain and neuro system.

 Another study “The Neural Correlates of Beauty” by Hideaki Kawabata and Semir Zeki presented several paintings to individuals who were asked to rate them as “beautiful,” “neutral,” or “ugly.”
 The participants viewed these same paintings again while their brain activity was being scanned with an MRI machine.
-The findings were inline with the principles defined by Ramachandran, as certain visual features in the paintings activated different parts of the visual cortex specific to the features in the paintings.
+The findings were in line with the principles defined by Ramachandran, as certain visual features in the paintings activated different parts of the visual cortex specific to the features in the paintings.
 The paintings which were identified as “beautiful” created the most activity in the emotional centers of the brain, while the paintings identified as “ugly” created the most activity in the motor cortex – an area of the brain associated with other aversive stimuli.

 These neurological studies show us that the brain and the body play a part in determining, or at least interpreting what makes something beautiful.
 They also provide glimpses into the types of things we may learn about art in the near future.
 They do not, however, provide much insight at all as to why one thing is considered beautiful and another ugly.
-We can speculate, and perhaps draw some logical conclusions about the neurological effect of many different types of stimuli, but it is very unlikely that any amount of study could ever provide a formula for creating beauty.
+We can speculate, and perhaps draw some logical conclusions about the neurological effect of many different types of stimuli, but it is improbable that any amount of study could ever provide a formula for creating beauty.

 The physiological response to beauty is an important factor in determining what is beautiful, but it also seems to be quite limiting.
-There’s too much that we don’t know about what is going on inside of our heads to completely defer to science as able to provide us with all the answers.
+There’s too much that we don’t know about what is going on inside of our heads to entirely defer to science as able to provide us with all the answers.

 Beauty and Philosophy

 While the scientific studies on beauty are relatively recent, the study of beauty in philosophy has been a topic on the philosopher’s mind for thousands of years.
-In the philosophical study of beauty we are allowed to discuss beauty as it relates to things that we may never understand through means of scientific study alone.
+In the philosophical study of beauty, we are allowed to discuss beauty as it relates to things that we may never understand through means of scientific research alone.
 We can introduce spirituality, thought, art and aesthetics without the need to prove our ideas outright.

 Spirituality, perhaps, is a word even more difficult to define than beauty.
 It potentially carries with it the highly controversial connotations of religion, as well as a pre-requisite for some amount of willingness to believe in things not seen and ultimately not provable within the realm of science.

 Let us, then, go back to the source, and indicate at once the Principle that bestows beauty on material things.
-Undoubtedly this Principle exists; it is something that is perceived at the first glance, something which the soul names as from an ancient knowledge and, recognizing, welcomes it, enters into unison with it.
+Undoubtedly this Principle exists; it is something that is perceived at first glance, something which the soul names as from an ancient knowledge and, recognizing, welcomes it, enters into unison with it.

-But let the soul fall in with the Ugly and at once it shrinks within itself, denies the thing, turns away from it, not accordant, resenting it.
+But let the soul fall in with the Ugly, and at once it shrinks within itself, denies the thing, turns away from it, not accordant, resenting it.

 Our interpretation is that the soul—by the very truth of its nature, by its affiliation to the noblest Existents in the hierarchy of Being—when it sees anything of that kin, or any trace of that kinship, thrills with an immediate delight, takes its own to itself, and thus stirs anew to the sense of its nature and of all its affinity.

 But, is there any such likeness between the loveliness of this world and the splendors in the Supreme?
-Such a likeness in the particulars would make the two orders alike: but what is there in common between beauty here and beauty There?
+Such a representation in the particulars would make the two orders alike: but what is there in common between beauty here and beauty There?

 Here Plotinus defines beauty as something which is perceived and recognized by the soul.
 His description is not entirely different from the scientific description offered in the two studies presented earlier.
 The main difference deals with understanding what it is that the mind recognizes in what it has perceived.
 Plotinus defines beauty as a connector of the physical world to that of the spiritual.
 The eye sees, the brain processes, and the soul (or spirit) is awakened to some degree because it recognizes something of the divine in the object which is seen.
 He goes on to say:

-“This, then, is how the material thing becomes beautiful- by communicating in the thought that flows from the Divine”
+“This, then, is how the material thing becomes beautiful- by communicating in the thought that flows from the Divine.”

-This idea, that art can awaken some form of spiritual thought through the perception of beauty is at the heart of the concept of a “Spiritual Beauty.”
+This idea that art can awaken some form of spiritual thought through the perception of beauty is at the heart of the concept of a “Spiritual Beauty.”